Baker Street tube station: The station today

-With ten platforms overall, Baker Street has the most amount of London Underground platforms of any station on the network.
+With ten platforms overall, Baker Street has the greatest number of London Underground platforms of any station on the network.
 Since Swiss Cottage and St John's Wood have replaced the former three stations between Finchley Road and Baker Street on the Metropolitan line, it takes an average of five and a half minutes to travel between them.
 Essentially, the Metropolitan Line operates as a fast service while the Jubilee Line offers local service between the two stations.

 As part of the Transported by Design programme of activities, on 15 October 2015, after two months of public voting, Baker Street underground station's platforms were elected by Londoners as one of the 10 favourite transport design icons.

 The former Chiltern Court Restaurant above the station is still in use today as the Metropolitan Bar, part of the Wetherspoons pub chain.
 The rest of the block, known as Chiltern Court and completed by the Metropolitan Railway's in-house architect, Charles Walter Clark in 1929, houses residential apartments.